 Or your hero may be a young botanist who’s collecting field flowers for his first herbarium.
 Then photograph a neat and accurate flat lay with papers and gardening scissors.

 Or your character is a daydreamer who’s drying fern leaves between the pages of a fantasy book.
-In that case, shoot something light and airy in high key.
+In that case, shoot something light and airy in a high key.

 You can even get a little destructive and paint flowers with metallic spray paint (choose golden ones for a Midas reference!).
-Why not drown them in water (wait for bubbles to form on the surface) or dip in acrylic paint of matching color (and shoot falling drops of liquid).
+Why not drown them in water (wait for bubbles to form on the surface) or dip them in acrylic paint of matching color (and shoot falling drops of liquid).

 Let your imagination run wild!
 With such a beautiful subject as flowers, there’s practically no chance for error.

 Food photography is wide and versatile enough to talk about for days without stopping to draw a breath.
-Oftentimes to take a shot you need to be a good cook or a food stylist.
+Often, in order to take a shot, you need to be a good cook or a food stylist.
 Or at least to work with one.
 But there’s no need for that if you’re shooting raw ingredients.

 Or take it a step further and photograph a comprehensive recipe.
 Arrange a flat lay composition with ingredients, paper arrows, and stickers with written instructions.

 Another way is to fantasize how easy cooking could be with magic!
-How with one spell or one pentagram you can avoid all that fuss with cutting, roasting, sauteing, dressing and blanching.
+How with one spell or one pentagram you can avoid all that fuss with cutting, roasting, sauteing, and blanching.

 I can’t bake a proper doughnut to save my life.
 But I can imagine how I summon a tasty chocolate doughnut with help of transfiguration seals from Full Metal Alchemist.